Tok/Gallifreyan/README.md

 ##### Medium Priority

-* Show a warning when the letter C is replaced
 * Allow manual line connections
 * Consider to draw syllables near the center for words with more than six syllables
 * Allow manual separation of vowels from syllables